minah0523/minah0523/README.md

 :computer: Full Stack Junior Developer

-:peach: Working for Peachy as a Frontend Developer at the moment
+:peach: Working for Canlab as a Frontend Developer at the moment